Specifications

 The People's Lift often uses the existing upper landing door (The user's home) as the upper landing barrier.
 This is so the lift seamlessly blends into the home which is also ideal for listed buildings.

 The Waterloo Lift is for seated users only as the wheelstop protects wheelchairs from rolling off, it does not protect standing users from falling off.
-Please see What barriers do I need on the Sesame chair lift? for more information.- System Requirements
+Please see What barriers do I need on the Sesame chair lift? for more information.

 For general details on the pit depth please see the lift pit.